 What kind of music will I hear?

 Excellent music is one of the key ingredients to our worship service every Sunday.
 Our music program is led by Dr. Kurt Westerberg.
 The worship service includes classical music and hymns from the Evangelical Lutheran Worship book.
 Our YouTube channel has videos of recorded church services and hymns.
-Anyone can join our choir, which is led by trained vocalists.
 Most services feature both the pipe organ and the piano, along with a classical instrument -- cello, violin, oboe, clarinet, and the occasional trumpet.
 You'll hear a mix of the contemplative and the exuberant, depending on the Sunday and the season.

 What do people wear?